How to Find Your Lost or Stolen Apple Watch Easily

 Press Activate - Tap Continue.

-Tap on Continue - Enter a phone number so the finder can contact you, then tap Next.
+Tap on Continue - Enter a phone number so anyone who finds your watch can contact you, then tap Next.

-Enter your phone number - Type a custom message for the display, like: “I just lost this watch, please contact me ASAP!”
+Enter your phone number - Type a custom message that will appear on the display, something like: “If found, please contact me!”

 Enter a custom message - Finally, tap Activate.

-Tap on Activate - Find My will send you a confirmation email letting you know your Watch is in Lost Mode.
+Tap on Activate - Find My will also send a confirmation email to let you know your Watch is in Lost Mode.

 This is what your Apple Watch screen should look like